driv/driv.github.io/_drafts/pulumi-zitadel-configuration.markdown

 # Conclusion

 I was pleasantly surprised by Pulumi per se.
 I loved being able to work with a language I am familiar with and use the IDE to its full potential.
+As the configuration grows, I think the benefits become more significant.

 At least for Zitadel, you can see that the Pulumi package is just a conversion from Terraform, meaning that it does not take full advantage of the language features.
 It relies on untyped strings for configuration which makes it error-prone.